 Being good and ready isn’t only about water and tinned food, it’s also about being connected in your community.

 New Zealand Red Cross encourages you to take these simple steps today to be good and ready for future disasters: connect, care, prepare.
-Download the 2020 Good and Ready Brochure here.
+Download the 2021 Good and Ready Brochure and find out more here.

 Connect with your community

 Thriving communities provide a safe place for people to feel a sense of belonging, to connect and share, and to feel accepted.
 Here are a few ideas to connect:

 - Simply wave or say hi to someone new